-Harry is a middle-aged masseur who, while short of stature, is big on strength and he pushes, prods and probes my muscles so particularly and persistently that I’m relieved when he finally stops.
-(He also calls me ‘young lady’ which is as flattering as it is untrue.)
+Harry is a middle-aged masseur who while short of stature, is big on strength.
+He pushes, prods and probes my muscles so particularly and persistently that I’m relieved when he finally stops.
+He also calls me ‘young lady’ which is as flattering as it is untrue.

 An hour-long massage is time enough not just to free my muscles from tension, but also to free my tired brain from the constraints and constant demands of the day.
-This week, knowing that all I had to do was to lie there helped me to be fully present and pay attention to the process.
+This week, all I had to do was to lie there and that helped me to be fully present, to pay attention to the process.